Wonderful integrates with:

 Batch payments in Xero (using Wonderful)

-Xero is a cloud accounting software increasingly preferred by businesses worldwide due to its streamlined financial management with automated capabilities.
-Payment service providers like Wonderful can integrate with Xero to facilitate business batch payment solutions.
+Xero is a cloud-based accounting software that is increasingly favoured by businesses worldwide for its streamlined financial management and automation features.
+Payment service providers such as Wonderful integrate seamlessly with Xero to enable efficient batch payment processing for businesses.

 Procedure to perform a batch payment in Xero